artivilla/zed-ariake-theme/README.md

 - Select `Ariake Dark`

 ### Attribution
-Ariake Dark is a Zed theme inspired by the work of [@pathtrk](https://github.com/pathtrk/ariake-dark-syntax) of the same name.
-The editor styles are influenced by Zed, and the artwork has been ported over.
+Ariake Dark draws inspiration from the work of [@pathtrk](https://github.com/pathtrk/ariake-dark-syntax) of the same name.
+The editor styles reflect Zed's primary theme, and the artwork has been preserved accordingly.

+Ariake Dawn is inspired by the work of [@ragma](https://github.com/ragmha/ariake-light-syntax) on Ariake Light.
+The editor styles reflect Zed's primary theme, Rosé Pine Dawn.

 ### Author
 [Arti Villa](https://artivilla.com/)